ansorokey/flask-group-project/README.md

 ## Screenshots

-*Here, you can add screenshots of your app showcasing its features and user interface.*
+*Here, we will add screenshots of our app showcasing its features and user interface.*

 ## Getting Started